penny4860/Yolo-digit-detector/README.md

 ## Copyright

 * See [LICENSE](LICENSE) for details.
-* This project started at [basic-yolo-keras] (https://github.com/experiencor/basic-yolo-keras).
-I refactored the source code structure of [basic-yolo-keras] (https://github.com/experiencor/basic-yolo-keras) and added the CI test.
+* This project started at [basic-yolo-keras](https://github.com/experiencor/basic-yolo-keras).
+I refactored the source code structure of [basic-yolo-keras](https://github.com/experiencor/basic-yolo-keras) and added the CI test.
 I also applied the SVHN dataset to implement the digit detector.
 Thanks to the [Huynh Ngoc Anh](https://github.com/experiencor) for providing a good project as open source.